timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

 4. Update the Cloudflare Pages `Build command` from the regular `hugo` command to now use the Makefile with the command `make cloudflare-deploy`

-5. Add a CNAME to the DNS to allow the api e.g. `CNAME api-poc-dev shadowcryptic.com`
+5. Add a CNAME to the DNS to allow the api e.g. `CNAME api-poc shadowcryptic.com`

 Deployment should now include/update this Cloudflare worker whenever the site is updated (the `time_build` field should be seen to update).